Have you ever wondered why your emergency food storage never seems to live up to its promises?

 Nutrition is also a massive factor in your emergency food kits, and not all are created equal.

 One thing to look into is real calories.
 We all know that 200 calories of sugar drink and 200 calories of broccoli are very different.

 Ensure you know that the calories you are receiving in your emergency food supply are all-natural food and not fillers!

 With the ever-growing emergency food storage market, it’s more important than ever to make sure you know exactly what you are spending your hard-earned money on.

 Tons of emergency food supply companies will cut corners and give you horrible emergency food that will lead you to waste thousands of dollars.

 Lucky for you - Valley Food Storage is 100% clear and transparent about what’s in our emergency food kits.

 We pride ourselves on making sure we cut out the BS in the emergency preparedness community.

 Our emergency food storage is made without cutting corners and adding fillers and other nonsense to make it cheaper to make.

-When emergency situations arise - Valley Food Storage is here to help you with all of your emergency food storage needs.
+When emergency situations arise - Valley Food Storage is here to help you with all of your emergency food and water storage needs.